ywamsendai/ywamsendai-docs/docs/dts/faq.md

 - Passport (must be valid for at least six months after DTS has graduated)
 - Proof of health insurance (must be valid for Japan)
+- Bible
-- Something to take notes with (device or notepad and pen)
+- Something to take notes with
-- Bible (digital or paper version)
+- Stationery (pencil, ruler, colouring pens/pencils)
 - Towel
 - Personal toiletry items
 - Winter clothing